Thelastpoet/service-marketplace/SEO.md

 ## Overview

-This document explains the comprehensive SEO system built into the service marketplace platform.
+This document explains the comprehensive SEO system built into Shule za Kenya.
 The system is **completely niche-agnostic** - you can switch from dumpster rental to medical spas, home services, or any other vertical by simply changing the configuration file.

 ## Table of Contents
 1. [Architecture](#architecture)